Sign up for our newsletter

 This crypto winter is the third since the invention of Bitcoin.
 The technology is battle tested and is solid.
 There is no reason to believe that this time is different and that bitcoin & co will not strengthen again.

-Source: SEBA Bank, Coin Metrics
+Source: AMINA Bank, Coin Metrics

 Bitcoin (BTC)